jonhusen/resume/README.md

 ## ABOUT

-Growth-minded builder who enjoys developing platforms and systems that help secure customer environments and alleviate workflow friction for the SOC.
+Growth-minded builder who enjoys developing platforms and systems that help meet mission needs and accelerate the pace of innovation.
 Driven by learning new technologies and leveraging them to satisfy business objectives.
 Energized by facilitating workflow optimization through analysis of business processes, efficient use of tooling, and scripting/automation.